 Other dubious products sold to unsuspecting investors include penny stocks.
 The Securities Exchange Commission (“SEC”) defines penny stocks as those having a price below $5 per share.
 Penny stocks, often referred to as “microcap” stocks, do not trade on the major exchanges, instead trading on the OTC Bulletin Board or pink sheets.
 Since they are not exchange traded, the companies who issue penny stocks are not required to issue the financial disclosures made by companies who list their stock on major exchanges.
 Information on the company’s leadership, industry performance, performance compared to similarly situated companies, etc., may therefore be difficult to obtain.

 Penny stocks are susceptible to large price fluctuations.
 That volatility makes them appealing to speculative traders but not suitable for most investors.

 In addition to their volatility, penny stocks are frequently illiquid, meaning that investors may not be able to sell their shares due to the lack of buyers in the market.
 This is another reason Alpine investors may want to avoid these investments.

 Alpine investors who question whether their brokerage account has been mishandled, or have concerns regarding a specific investment in their brokerage or retirement accounts, have the experienced securities fraud attorneys at Lubiner, Schmidt & Palumbo only a phone call away.
-Contact Lubiner, Schmidt & Palumbo for a free consultation.
+Contact Lubiner, Schmidt & Palumbo for a consultation.